 For anyone visiting Bali, I highly recommend Suma from Suma Bali Tour.
 He speaks good English, has a great sense of humour and goes the extra mile to make his customers, us, happy.
 He even managed to get us back to the hotel right on time so that Charles could take a quick shower before heading to the airport.

-Note: This is in no way a sponsored post for Suma or his company.
+Note: This is in not a sponsored post for Suma or his company.
 I merely wish to recommend someone honest, patient and who has big dreams, to visitors to Bali.
 If you mention my blog in your booking, he may take even better care of you 🙂

 Have you been to Bali?
 Which was your favourite attraction?
-What other places would you recommend?
+Check out our cycling tour around Bali here.